HeliosRider/deep-learning-challenge/README.md

    4. Were you able to achieve the target model performance?
       - The model failed to achieve target predictive accuracy of higher than 75%

-## Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+## Summary

    Three attempts were made to achieve an accuracy score of higher than 75%.
 Hyperparameter optimization failed to achieve the target predictive accuracy objective.
 All model attempts failed to surpass 73%.
-   Based on the results of the current model, it is my recommendation is to contemplate using another classification model to achieve better predictive results to assess whether applicants will be successful if funded by Alphabet Soup.
+   Based on the results of the current model, it is my recommendation is for Alphabet Soup to contemplate using another classification model to achieve better predictive results to assess whether applicants will be successful if funded by the company.